 When an organisation is in a state of Continuous Delivery, its technology strategy can be described as IT As A Business Differentiator.
-IT staff will work in one or more product departments, which are accounted for as a profit centre, in which profits are generated from incoming revenues and outgoing costs.
+IT staff will work in one or more product departments, which are accounted for as profit centres in which profits are generated from incoming revenues and outgoing costs.
 A profit centre provides services to customers, and is responsible for its own investment decisions and profitability.

-IT As A Business Differentiator promotes IT to be a front office function, with delivery teams integrated into business verticals in order to create differentiating customer products.
-There is a rolling budget, and a rolling plan.
-The rolling plan will consist of dynamic product areas with scope, resources, and deadlines constantly refined by feedback.
+IT As A Business Differentiator promotes IT to be a front office function.
+There will be a rolling budget, and a rolling plan consisting of dynamic product areas with scope, resources, and deadlines constantly refined by feedback.
 Long-lived, outcome-oriented delivery teams will implement experiments to find product/market fit for a particular business capability.

 This is in direct contrast to Nicholas Carr’s 2003 proclamation that IT Doesn’t Matter, to which history has not been kind.
 Carr failed to predict the rise of Agile Development, Lean Product Development, and in particular Cloud Computing, which has commoditised many lower-order technology functions.
 These advancements have contributed to the ongoing software revolution termed “Software Is Eating The World” by Marc Andreessen in 2011, which has caused a profound economic and technological shift in society.

 Continuous Delivery as the norm